AbhishekDarekar/Machine-Learning-Regression-Project/README.md

 Since we already have a dataset, we'll approach the problem with the following machine learning modelling framework.

-6 Step Machine Learning Modelling Framework (read more)
+6 Step Machine Learning Modelling Framework:

 To work through these topics, we'll use pandas, Matplotlib and NumPy for data anaylsis, as well as, Scikit-Learn for machine learning and modelling tasks.